rahulmedicharla/mood.ai/README.md

 # How it works!
 This repo is the code for a flask API that I put on google cloud run.
 It handles all the backend ML
 1. Upload a video of the moment you would like to capture
-2. Program runs video and audio through numerous ML models running in parallel such as\n
+2. Program runs video and audio through numerous ML models running in parallel such as
     <ol><li>video: multi object detection</li>
     <li>video: facial emotion detection</li>
     <li>video: image classification</li>